Faculty of Modern LanguagesFrench/Romance Studies

 Degree programmes in Romance studies consider Romance languages, literature and cultures.
 The study of French focusses more particularly, on languages, literature and cultures in the French-speaking world.

-Romance studies covers research and teaching across Romance languages, literature and cultures.
-The most significant Romance languages, which all derive from Latin, include French, Spanish, Italian, Portuguese, Romanian, Occitan, Catalan, Gaelic, Sardinian and Rhaeto-Romanic.
-Variants of these Romance languages, literatures and cultures are also found outside Europe, in parts of Latin America, Canada, North and South Africa.
+Romance studies covers research and teaching across Romance languages, literature and cultures. he most important Romance languages, which share their roots in Latin, include French, Spanish, Italian, Portuguese, Romanian, Occitan, Catalan, Gaelic, Sardinian and Rhaeto-Romanic.
+Variants of these Romance languages and their corresponding literatures are also found outside Europe, in areas including Latin America, North America, and Africa.

-Degree courses in French encompass areas of French language, literature and cultural studies.
+Degree courses in French encompass French language, literature, and cultural studies.
 In addition to content in these three areas, students attend language sessions which are taught exclusively by native speakers.

 Special Features and Characteristics

-- Heidelberg University has ERASMUS agreements with seven universities in France, a cooperation agreement with the Université Paul Valéry Montpellier 3; and also runs a student and teacher exchange programme with the École Normale Supérieure in Lyon.
+- Heidelberg University has ERASMUS agreements with seven universities in France (among others Paris, Nice, Strasbourg), a cooperation agreement with the Université Paul Valéry Montpellier 3; and also runs a student and teacher exchange programme with the École Normale Supérieure in Lyon.

 - internal and external links with different research centres, for example the European Linguistics Centre (Europäischen Zentrum für Sprachwissenschaften, EZS)